Key takeaways:

 - Add greens like palak, methi, spring onion, or mung to the dough for more roti nutrition

-- Add chia seeds and flaxseeds for more roti protein
+- Add chia seeds and flaxseeds for more roti protein.
+Discover how chia seeds help with weight loss too.

 Wrapping it up